bernardlindinger/appliedcrypto/README.md

 Results:

+ciphers.py helped me to get the sum of the letter frequencies as well as the letter counts in each document to decide which text used which cipher.

 I successfully decoded the ciphertext that used Hill 2x2 by brute-forcing the key.

-I successfully decoded Vigenere through analytical means and guess and check.
+This was done in ciphertext.py.

 I came close to decoding the columnar transposition cipher as well as Vigenere.